Mission

 History

-Martha’s Vineyard is a small island with a long, rich history dating back first to the Native Americans followed by Colonial settlements in the 1600’s.
+Martha’s Vineyard is a small island with a rich history dating back to the arrival of the first Native Americans, followed by Colonial settlements in the 1600s.
 As a popular summer and vacation destination for people from across the United States and the world, the pressures of development and progress have, over time, threatened the central features of this vibrant island community.
-The iconic, irreplaceable landmarks now in the Trust’s care were badly deteriorated, and in many cases threatened by demolition, when the Trust assumed ownership and undertook their restoration and permanent care.
+The iconic, irreplaceable landmarks now in the Trust’s care were severely deteriorated and, in many cases, threatened by demolition when the Trust assumed ownership and undertook their restoration and permanent care.
 Now saved, each of these landmarks continues to play a central role in contemporary life while preserving the authenticity and historical character of the island.

-Over more than four decades, Vineyard Preservation Trust has grown from a small non-profit with one property in Edgartown to an organization responsible for the stewardship of 20 key properties in four towns, all of which are enjoyed by island residents and visitors alike.
-The organization’s membership is now at more than 3,000 individuals and it is estimated that members of the public visit our properties more than one million times each year.
+Over the past five decades, the Vineyard Preservation Trust has grown from a small nonprofit with one property in Edgartown to an organization responsible for the stewardship of 20 iconic landmarks across four towns.
+All of these properties are enjoyed by island residents and visitors alike.
+Thousands of individuals subscribe to the Trust’s membership, and it is estimated that members of the public visit our properties over one million times each year.

 Staff

-Vineyard Preservation Trust offices are located upstairs in the Dr. Daniel Fisher House at 99 Main Street in Edgartown, MA, and are open year-round.
+The Vineyard Preservation Trust offices are located on the 2nd floor of the Dr. Daniel Fisher House, 99 Main Street, Edgartown, MA, and are open year-round.

-Tours, exhibit galleries, and heritage center are located in The Carnegie Heritage Center at 58 North Water Street in Edgartown, MA.
+Tours, exhibit galleries, and the Heritage Center are located at The Carnegie Heritage Center, 58 North Water Street, in Edgartown, MA.
 Call 774-549-9107 to reach The Carnegie directly.

 Nevette Previd